Winch-Hunt Part 1

 The original lighthouse still stood after nearly two centuries.
 The sandy hill rose to a gradual height of some forty feet, and the lighthouse that stood atop the hill reached another four stories into the New England salt air.
 The Lighthouse, once a brilliant white, had now faded to an ashen pale.
 The nearly square base tapered to the top with windows at each story.
 Above sat the old light, inoperable for over a century.
 The fence around the house made it clear that there were to be no visitors.
 It looked more like a state prison than a piece of New England charm, and there in front was the stone memorial that recognized the death of Thomas C. Winch.

 More than anything else, it was the memorial that caught Tom’s eye.
 It wasn’t just the name.
 It wasn’t just a piece of history.
 It seemed to Tom that the stone represented something more, but he didn’t know what.
 There seemed to be an unexplained link between the stone memorial and Tom.
 Something held him captive when he was in its presence.
-Curiosity of days gone by began to inhabit Tom’s mind.
+The curiosity of days gone by began to inhabit Tom’s mind.

 Night came quickly.
 Tom had been praying on the beach near Sandy Hill.
 Time slipped away and now Tom realized he had to leave.
 No one was allowed on the beach after sunset.
 The sun had already been down about fifteen minutes before the realization of night registered in Tom’s mind.
 He headed home.